jecDSC/Analysis-of-Fatty-Recipes-and-User-Ratings/README.md

 - `'date'`: The date the review was submitted.
 - `'rating'`: The numeric rating given to the recipe.
 - `'review'`: The text review for the recipe.

+# Data Cleaning and Exploratory Data Analysis
+## Data Cleaning
+- The first step is to left-merge the recipe dataset with the reviews dataset, so that each row has both the recipe details and a review of that recipe.

+- Some more cleaning steps will be necessary to make the dataset simpler for analysis.
+Only the columns that may be relevant to this analysis will be kept for simplification purposes.
+Here are the kept columns and their datatypes.
+- `'id'`: int64
+- `'minutes'`: int64
+- `'tags'`: str
+- `'n_steps'`: int64
+- `'n_ingredients'`: int64
+- `'rating'`: float64

+- The rating column has 0.0 values for some reviews.
+The website food.com allows users to leave reviews without providing a numerical rating, which means that these 0.0 values are not representative of a rating of 0.
+Rather, the 0.0 means a numerical value is missing for these reviews.
+Therefore, all 0.0 rating need to be  replaced with `np.nan`.

+- A column, `average_rating`, will be added.
+This will provide the average rating of the corresponding recipe for each row.

+- At this point, it will be fine to drop the `rating` column, since the `average_rating` column will store the rating info for each recipe, and we are not aiming to analyze this dataset based on individual reviews.
+After `rating` is dropped, there will be duplicate rows that exist since a recipe can have more than one review.
+Duplicate rows will be dropped to ensure that there is only one row of information per recipe.

+## Univariate Analysis